lischetzke/netbox-telephony/README.md

 The skeleton for [Netbox](https://github.com/netbox-community/netbox) plugin.
 Basically, it's a Django app skeleton, which contains all necessary (and unnecessary) files for building a new plugin.

+## Important
+This project is WIP, planned features will be:
+- Telephone numberblock management
+- Telephone number management

+---

 ## Instructions
 ### Donwload repositioriy
 You can get this skeleton in two ways: